xavidelamo/mgci-docs/docs/source/r.rst

 |image4|

-If the dataset is in netCDF (.nc) format, use the following code (ensure that library(ncdf4) has been loaded)
+If the dataset is in netCDF (.nc) format, use the following code (ensure that library(ncdf4) has been loaded).
+Edit the varname to the name of the required layer.

 |image5|